indexjincieryi/NDTableActionSheetView/README.md

 # NDTableActionSheetView
-You can simply use a NDTableActionSheetView to completion
+You can simply use a NDTableActionSheetView to complete show

 # Usage